ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

 We will set up a Freestyle project (`seedJob`) that will be a `job that creates jobs`.
 We will use the Jenkins Job DSL API to set up the foundation for supporting onboarding any number of services.

 ### Part 2
 We will introduce the use of Shared Libraries.
-In order to maintain support for both of these posts in the same repository, we will take advantage of the `version specifier` associated with the `@Library` annotation.
+In order to maintain support for both of these posts in the same repository, we will take advantage of the `version specifier` option associated with the `@Library` annotation feature of Shared Libraries.
 This allows us to configure our JHipster microservices to build from specific branches (or tags) in our Shared Library.
-Finally, we will update our `seedJob` to build a `pipelineJob` and `multibranchPipelineJob` when onboarding the `poc-micro` service.
+Finally, we will update our `seedJob` to build a `pipelineJob` and `multibranchPipelineJob` when onboarding a microservice that will be provided in part 2 of this series.

 # Part 1 Goals
 1. Set up a Jenkins Freestyle Job called `seedJob` to create and configure other jobs using the Jenkins Job DSL API.